eragon226/honeypot-analytics/README.md

 ==================

-Putting data from honeynets to work - the plan is too create a platform which will allow for athering as much data as possible from both captured malicious binaries and attack logs.
+Putting data from honeynets to work - the plan is too create a platform which will allow for gathering as much data as possible from both captured malicious binaries and attack logs.

 ###Honeypots: